ndzuma/wumpus-hill/README.md

 ## Timeline

-The entire project, is not yet finished but here is a mini breakdown, for more details check the README in each language directory.:
+The entire project is not yet finished but here is a mini breakdown, for more details check the README in each language directory.:
-- Python: 3 days
+- Python: 2 days
-- Java: 5 days
+- Java: 4 days
 - Go: Still working on it

 ## Learning Outcomes